malicemarie/HW19-employeeDirectory/hw19-employee-directory/README.md

 This app is build primarily with React.
 There is no back end or db so the employee information is randomly sellected with an API call to aqcuire "random users" or employees.(shown below).

 ![image](readmeapi.png)

+## Status

+In progress, unable to sort the table currently.

+##Author

+Marie Lenac
+@malicemarie on GitHub